 “Building trust, understanding, and partnership takes time,” Flores said.
 “Sometimes we have two different philosophies of how things get understood—two different time frames.”

 Often, his role is in developing a bond between the two groups, helping to build a shared understanding and a path forward.
-A clear example of this divide is with DNA samples collected by the program.
-All participants who choose to share a blood or saliva sample can also choose to receive their own genetic health-related results.
-These results show whether the participant has an increased risk of certain hereditary diseases based on their DNA and how their body processes certain medications.
+A clear example of this divide is with DNA samples.

 “Participants do get valuable information back,” Flores said.
-“I understand that research needs to be done.
-But a lot of researchers just see DNA as a sample.
+“A lot of researchers just see DNA as a sample.
 As Indigenous people, we see it as a gift.
 We’re giving you part of our life.”

 Throughout Flores’ career, the commitment to teaching Native customs has remained constant.